-For those of you who don’t know, the FAIR Plan is a private association comprised of all insurers licensed to conduct business in California.
-It was established through state legislation in 1968 to provide basic fire insurance for persons unable to obtain coverage from the voluntary insurance market.
-Thanks to the FHA, the Sausalito area floating homes are permanently part of the FAIR Plan.
-The FAIR Plan does not have agents, but any licensed California insurance broker can assist you in obtaining a FAIR Plan policy plus other coverage not offered by the Plan, such liability insurance.
+The California FAIR Plan was established so that homes in “high risk” areas could by basic property insurance.
+While floating homes are not high risk, they are different.
+So insurance companies shy away from us.
+Thanks to the FHA, the Sausalito area floating homes are now permanently part of the FAIR Plan.
+The FAIR Plan does not have agents, but most licensed insurance brokers can assist you in obtaining a FAIR Plan policy plus other coverage not offered by the Plan, such as liability insurance.
 For detailed coverage information, visit their website at www.cfpnet.com.
 Insurance through Red Shield can only be purchased through a limited number of insurance brokers.

-The FAIR Plan’s rates are substantially less than Red Shield’s, but the coverage provided is less.
-Although “supplemental” insurance is now avail- able and you must purchase separate personal liability coverage.
+The FAIR Plan’s rates are substantially less than Red Shield’s, but the coverage provided is substantially less.
+Although “supplemental” property insurance for the FAIR Plan is now available, you must still purchase separate personal liability coverage.
 Liability insurance is included with the Red Shield coverage.
 I strongly suggest that you obtain quotes from both Red Shield and the FAIR Plan, and then decide which option is best for you using the following table.
-Please keep in mind we have only tried to highlight the major differences, as this is not a complete comparison.
+Please keep in mind we have only tried to highlight the major differences as this is not a complete comparison.
 Also, ask your insurance agent.

 |Coverage||Red Shield||FAIR Plan||Supplemental Personal Property|